chrisosbii/11dViCBjv5lO-Note_Taker_Project/README.md

 ## Usage

-After inquirer has been downloaded all the user needs to do to run the project is type 'node index.js' and then it will start prompting the user for information regarding their project.
+After inquirer has been downloaded all the user needs to do to run the project is type 'npm start' and then it will start the server.

+Navigate to http://localhost:3001/ to get to the landing page

 ## Credits
 - https://akhromieiev.com/req-body-undefined-express/ for help with making sure data is not undefined